Brendan Boyle

-Brendan Francis Boyle (born 6 February 1977) is a Democratic Party member of the United States House of Representatives, since 2015 representing successive districts in the Philadelphia area.
+Brendan Francis Boyle (born February 6, 1977) is an American politician serving as a Democratic Party member of the United States House of Representatives, since 2015 representing successive districts in the Philadelphia area.

-Since January 2023 he has been a ranking member of the United States House Committee on the Budget.
+Since January 2023, he has been the ranking minority member of the United States House Committee on the Budget.
+In this position, Boyle led House Democratic opposition to the health care and nutrition assistance funding cuts in the Trump administration’s One Big Beautiful Bill Act (OBBBA).
+He introduced the Hands Off Medicaid and SNAP Act of 2025 to block these cuts.

 From 2015 to 2019 he represented Pennsylvania's 13th congressional district, serving much of Northeast Philadelphia and most of suburban Montgomery County, Pennsylvania.

 Since 2019 he has represented Pennsylvania's 2nd congressional district, which is entirely within the City of Philadelphia, including all of Northeast Philadelphia and portions of North Philadelphia and Center City Philadelphia, largely east of Broad Street.

-From 2009 to 2015 Boyle had represented the Pennsylvania House of Representatives, District 170.
+From 2009 to 2015, Boyle had represented the Pennsylvania House of Representatives, District 170.

 Early life and education

 Brendan Boyle is the elder of two sons.
 His father, Francis (Frank), is an Irish immigrant who came to the United States in 1970 from Glencolmcille, a district of County Donegal, and works as a janitor for the Southeastern Pennsylvania Transportation Authority (SEPTA).
 His late mother, Eileen, was the child of Irish immigrants from County Sligo; she worked as a Philadelphia School District crossing guard for over 20 years.

 Boyle was born and raised in Philadelphia's Olney neighborhood.
 He attended Cardinal Dougherty High School before receiving an academic scholarship to the University of Notre Dame, where he earned a Bachelor of Arts degree in 1999, completing the Hesburgh Program in Public Service.

 After working for several years as a consultant with the United States Department of Defense, including Naval Sea Systems Command, he attended graduate school at Harvard Kennedy School, where he earned a Master of Public Policy.